United States Coast and Geodetic Survey: Flags and pennants

 The United States Coast and Geodetic Survey flag, flown by commissioned ships of the Survey as a distinctive mark from 1899 to 1970.

-Commission pennants for U.S. Coast and Geodetic Survey ships.
-The largest ships flew a pennant with 13 triangles (top), while smaller vessels flew a pennant with seven (above).
+Commissioning pennants for U.S. Coast and Geodetic Survey ships.
+The largest ships flew a pennant with 13 triangles (left), while smaller vessels flew a pennant with seven (right).

 The Coast and Geodetic Survey was authorized its own flag on January 16, 1899.
 The flag, which remained in use until the Survey merged with other agencies to form NOAA on October 3, 1970, was blue, with a central white circle and a red triangle within the circle.
 The triangle symbolized the discipline of triangulation used in surveying.

 Commissioned ships of the Coast and Geodetic Survey flew the flag of the United States as their ensign.
 After the Survey's flag was authorized, they also flew it at the highest point on the forwardmost mast, where it served as a distinctive mark of the Survey as a separate seagoing service from the U.S. Navy, with which the Survey shared a common ensign.

 Ships of the Coast and Geodetic Survey fleet also flew a "commission pennant" in a similar manner to U.S. Navy and United States Coast Guard ships.
 The fleet had three commission pennants, one for its largest ships and two for smaller vessels.
 The pennant for the largest ships was 15 ft long and had 13 red triangles on a white background at the hoist, with the remainder of the pennant blue, while the pennants for smaller ships were 9 and 4 ft long and had seven red triangles but otherwise are identical in design to the pennant for the largest ships.
 As in the Coast and Geodetic Survey flag, the red triangles symbolized triangulation.